jnewport9494/automatedELK-stack-deployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it allows the creation, monitoring, and upkeep of any given virtual machine/network easier.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
 Installs docker on the Red-Admin network group machines (Web 1, Web 2)